How to Prepare Financially Before You Move in with Someone

 Life Coach, Dr. Michele Callahan, who has been featured on “Oprah” and “Dr. Oz,” as well as in other media, shares her most important advice for couples that live together:

 1 – Add your name to the lease.
 Nobody plans on breaking up, but if it happens, you want to protect yourself.
 In the event that it happens, the person whose name is on the lease is in the best position to maintain possession of the space.
 However, if both people’s names are on the lease, then you each will have a close to equal chance of remaining in the apartment and renewing the lease.
-If you are currently browsing for 2 bedroom luxury apartment units or two bedroom apartments, you should discuss putting both of your names on the lease once you find the right unit.
+If you are currently browsing for tiny houses or rental properties like 2 bedroom luxury apartment units or two bedroom apartments, you should discuss putting both of your names on the lease once you find the right unit.

 2 – Create a personal budget.
 Before you agree to rent a new apartment or pay a mover, you should stop and create a budget for your new monthly bills.
 This amount should include rent, utilities, and anything else you may now be paying for on your own.
 Don’t forget to include items such as moving expenses (i.e. moving supplies, security deposit, new furniture, etc.).